 Friday, October 15, 2021

-Greed is an unbridled desire to possess wealth or goods and to keep them for oneself, and a greedy person always seeks more than he needs.
-Greed can cause many problems, including that it makes the greedy person despicable in the eyes of others, which leads to a feeling of misery and not enjoying life.
-Here is the best short story on greed.
+Greed is an unbridled desire to possess wealth or goods for oneself, often far beyond what is needed.
+A greedy person always seeks more than they require, leading to numerous problems.
+Greed makes a person despicable in the eyes of others, fosters misery, and robs them of life’s joys.
+Here is one of the best short stories illustrating the perils of greed.

 story about greed

-A very severe famine occurred in the area where Anansi lives, which lasted for a long time, and he was never able to provide enough food for his poor wife and children.
-One day, when he was near the sea, he saw an island in the middle of the water with a tall palm tree on it.
-Anansi decided to reach that tree by any means possible to climb it, hoping to find some nuts, but the problem was in finding a way to get there.
+A severe famine once plagued the area where Anansi lived.
+For a long time, he struggled to provide food for his poor wife and children.
+One day, while wandering near the sea, he noticed an island with a tall palm tree in the middle of the water.
+Desperate, Anansi decided to reach the island, believing the tree might bear nuts to feed his family.
+The challenge was figuring out how to get there.

 Here is the end of the story.